 Alexandria, VA 22314

 We moved into our first office building in Old Town, Alexandria located on a site where once existed a railroad roundhouse.
 That’s how we got our name, Roundhouse Square Counseling Center.
-We moved across the street, but kept our name.
 The railroad metaphor inspired our tag line: “Getting you back on the right track.”